EsotericSoftware/spine-runtimes/spine-love/README.md

 spine-love works with data exported from Spine 3.9.x.

-spine-love supports all Spine features except for blending modes other than normal.
+spine-love supports all Spine features except for blending modes other than `normal`.

 spine-love does not yet support loading the binary format.